ioccc-src/winner/1998/fanf/README.md

     http://www.inch.demon.co.uk/

-Judges' comments:

-    To build:
+## To build:

-	make fanf
+        make all

-	Some systems may have problems building this entry because of the system resources can require.
+	NOTE: This may take a while.
+Some systems may have problems building this entry because of the system resources it requires.

+### To run

+	./fanf

+## Judges' comments

     To use:
 	Enter an expression on standard input.
 Here are some